 Further, the development of software itself can be very energy intensive.
 For example, scientists trained an AI model to distinguish between flowers using a publicly available database of flowers.
 The model achieved an accuracy of 96.17% while consuming 964 joules of energy.
 But, to gain a 1.74% increase in accuracy, the model consumed 2,815 joules.
 This means we’re throwing more computer power and energy at a problem just to get better results than necessary.
 Researchers have dubbed this wasteful practice ‘Red AI’.

 Red AI makes it all the more vital to create codes and software to optimize its energy consumption.
-With software applications exploding in every area of our daily lives, this has become a serious necessity.
+This has become a serious necessity with software applications exploding in every area of our daily lives.
 Though we often overlook software and mobile applications while talking about sustainability, it is time to give more attention to green coding practices.
 Enterprises and industries in the IT sector should incorporate green coding and make it mandatory as part of their efforts toward achieving sustainability.

 Being more considerate about the way we use code will have an almost immediate impact on the energy consumption of software.
 But there are also steps that software engineering firms can take at a training level to make coding practices green.
 For example, some companies are now offering green coding training at all levels.
 They’re even making it a part of the recruitment and onboarding process.
 We must demand that firms make green coding a practice the entire profession should adhere to reduce environmental impact.

 So far, pressure has been mounting on data center providers to become more sustainable.
-But software engineers must also recognize and acknowledge the role they can play in reducing energy consumption while coding.
+But software engineers must also recognize and acknowledge their role in reducing energy consumption while coding.

 Green coding should become a necessity, not an option.
 To create a more sustainable world, software developers and engineers must embrace and recognize the potential of green coding.
-By greening your code, you can help create an environment that will benefit present and future generations.
+You can help create an environment that will benefit present and future generations by greening your code.